 Despite Chena’s natural splendor, neither Chena (meaning the property and the management) nor we, your tour leaders, can guarantee that the aurora will appear while we are there.
 The appearance of the aurora is subject to nature’s whim and timing.
 However, we can tell you that on six of our seven previous tours, we saw the northern lights spectacularly from Chena—and most of those displays filled the sky.

-February 27: Aboard our coach bus, we depart Chena to return to Fairbanks.
+March 4th: Aboard our motor coach, we depart Chena to return to Fairbanks.
 Along the way, we stop briefly by the oil pipeline to see one of the great feats of building in the harshest of climates.
 After dinner in Fairbanks, we go to the ice-carving competition, a world-class event that attracts carvers from all over the globe.
 While stunning in sunlight, the sculptures are especially magnificent at night when illuminated by colored lights.

 If we do not see the aurora at Chena, this evening we will charter a coach to take us to a remote spot away from the city lights to attempt once more to see the remarkable lights.